kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 https://blueprints.launchpad.net/glance/+spec/community-level-v2-image-sharing

 Add a new feature which allows a user to share an image with all other tenants.
-These 'community' images do no appear in image listings for a user until that user has accepted the image.
+These "community" images do no appear in image listings for a user until that user has accepted the image.